simylein/minecraft-server/README.md

 ```
 ## setup
 Then, you can download and execute the setup script. <br>
-This command downloads, makes exectable and executes the setup script.
+This command downloads, makes executable and executes the setup script.
 ```
 wget -O setup.sh https://raw.githubusercontent.com/Simylein/MinecraftServer/main/setup.sh && chmod +x setup.sh && ./setup.sh
 ```
 The Script will ask you some Questions.
 Please answer them in order for the Server to work.
-If you do not know what you like right now you can edit all answers later in the server.* files and going with the prefilled answer works for most people.
+If you do not know what you like right now you can edit all answers later in the server.* files and going with the pre-filled answer works for most people.
 Now you got yourself a server directory.
 It is called ${servername} (it's the name you have chosen for your server) and inside ${servername} a directory is called backups.
 Like you can imagine ${servername} holds your live server and backups stores your backups.
 ## serverstart
 Start your Server for the first time: `./start.sh`

 ## screen
-Screen is an amzing comand line tool that creates a "virtual" terminal inside your terminal.
+Screen is an amazing command line tool that creates a "virtual" terminal inside your terminal.

 You can view all your active screens by typing: `screen -list`
 <br>